k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/18_batch_monitor.md

 ### **Entity Status Summary**

 This panel provides a pie-chart view of the status of the entities being processed.
-See the self-explanatory illustration below
+See the illustration below:

 ![image](images/33_jobs_and_batch_services_batchMonitor9.PNG)

 ### **Entities Detailed Status**

-Entities are categorized in 3 different groups:
+Entities are categorized into 3 different groups:
 - Entities in process
 - Failed entities
 - Entities with the highest execution time

-This allows you to drill down on each instance execution and identify bottlenecks, issues or unexpected behaviors.
+This allows you to drill down on each instance's execution and identify bottlenecks, issues or unexpected behaviors.

 Each table shows the following details for each entity: